Lucra-Sports/lucra-react-native-sdk/README.md

     onPrimary: '#001448',
     onSecondary: '#FFFFFF',
     onTertiary: '#FFFFFF',
+    // Fonts
+    //
+    // For iOS you need to pass the cannonical name of your linked font
+    // You can find this by opening your font files in FontBook
+    //
     // For android you need to pass the path inside the Android assets folder
     // If you have linked your assets using the default location /assets/fonts
     // Then the android linked fonts should land in /android/app/src/main/assets/font